chilops/workbook/Interview & Concepts.md

 \

-# <mark style="background-color:#F3DE6C;">**Tell Me about yourself**<!-- {"backgroundCycleColor":"14"} --></mark><!-- {"collapsed":true} -->
+# <mark style="background-color:#F3DE6C;">**Tell Me about yourself**<!-- {"backgroundCycleColor":"14"} --></mark>

 1\*\*\*

 My name is Satya Chilukuri,

-I'm originally from Andhra Pradesh and have been living in Bangalore for the past five years.

 \

-I completed my MCA at Andhra University and have more than 9 years of experience in IT, working in different roles and technologies.
+I am working as associate consultant in TCS from 2019, I have 9+ years for experience in IT field.

 \

+I completed my post-graduation - MCA in 2014 from JNTU Kakinada University and my origin is from Andhra Pradesh and been living in Bangalore for the past five years.

+\

 2\*\*\*

-I joined TCS in 2019, I work at TCS as a AWS solution architect and Kubernetes administrator, I manage several projects independently, which includes one internal and two for external clients (e-commerce).
+I am working in TCS as AWS solution architect and Kubernetes administrator, I manage multiple projects independently, which includes one internal and one external client (e-commerce).

 \